 Arriving in Plymouth, England

 I woke up early to catch a train from London down to Plymouth, England where the Pilgrim Fathers set sail for the New World from in 1620.
 I walked to this lighthouse from the train station.
-It was so foggy and drizzly.
-I wished I had booked a hotel where I could have dropped my bags instead of an Airbnb.
-But, I was going to be making gin in the world’s oldest gin distillery, so a little bad weather wasn’t going to bother me.
+As you can see, it was foggy and drizzly.
+I should have booked a room at a hotel where I could have dropped my bags, instead of an Airbnb.
+But sometimes you need to add a little bit of local flavor to your experience.
+And my host turned out to be very nice.

-Since I hadn’t eaten since my cold muesli breakfast at 5:30am, I hunted down a latte and some lunch.
+Since I hadn’t eaten since my 5:30am breakfast, I found a place that served me a latte and some lunch.
 The falafel burger at Dutton’s was just what I needed – fresh, healthy and filling.

 As you can see, the dreariness did not let up.
 I walked around town taking in the sights.
 This view across Sutton Harbor in Plymouth was quite beautiful.
 Hearty sailors were out in their boats and enjoyed my walk.